iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.azdhs.covidwatch.android___1.0.30/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.azdhs.covidwatch.android 3 reviews"/>
 </p>

+> It's a major flaw to have to deliberately dig for this and install.
+I'm not saying it should be force installed on any device but it should at /least/ be able to show up in a search 🙃<br> :date: __2020-10-09 02:43:42__

 > This app can't be found using a simple search for "Covid Watch Arizona".<br> :date: __2020-08-26 04:58:02__